Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases

 with probability at least $1-\gamma$. \end{lemma} \begin{proof} This follows from a straightforward generalization of the proof of~\cite[Theorem 10]{herremans2025sampling} using a generic $\Delta$ instead of $\Delta = 1/2$, and from

 \end{proof}

 \begin{remark} Throughout this paper we will assume that $k_n^\epsilon(x) > 0, \forall x \in X$.
-This is a standard assumption in Christoffel sampling schemes and is satisfied if at every point $x \in X$ at least one basis function is nonzero.
-This condition is mild and, for example, holds whenever the constant function is included in the basis.
+This is a standard assumption in Christoffel sampling schemes and is satisfied if at every point $x \in X$ at least one function $\phi_i$ is nonzero.
+This condition is mild and, for example, holds whenever the constant function is included.
 An alternative is to slightly modify the Christoffel density, as explained in~\cite[\S6.1]{adcock2024optimal}. \end{remark}

 Using~\cite[Theorem 2]{herremans2025sampling}, this immediately implies that numerically computed least squares fits are stable and accurate.

 \begin{corollary} Under the same conditions as Lemma~\ref{lm:matrixineq}, given a function $f \in L^2_\rho(X)$ one has